tijlleenders/ZinZen-user-talk/_posts/2023-04-05-ZinZen-vs-GTD.md

 ZinZen® is:
 - open source
 - not-for-profit
-  - a fully usable version runs for free on your phone - but we will charge for non-essential services that cost us money, like multi-device sync, to pay back loans we took for development of the app.
+  - a fully usable version runs for free on your phone - but we will charge for non-essential services that cost us money, like multi-device sync.
+We'll add a little extra on top of the cost to pay back the loans we took for development of the app.
 We don't have shareholders that eternally extract value.
+We only have regular market loans that end once they're paid back.
 - private by design
 - secure by design